A Coruña: 19th century

-On 16 January 1809, A Coruña was the site of the Battle of Corunna during the Peninsular War, in which British troops fought against the French to cover the embarkation of British troops after their retreat.
+On 16 January 1809, La Coruña was the site of the Battle of Corunna during the Peninsular War, in which British troops fought against the French to cover the embarkation of British troops after their retreat.
 In this battle General Sir John Moore was killed.

-Spanish resistance during the war in Galicia was led by Sinforiano López, and A Coruña was the only Galician city that achieved success against the French troops.
+Spanish resistance during the war in Galicia was led by Sinforiano López, and La Coruña was the only Galician city that achieved success against the French troops.
 French troops left Galicia at the end of May 1809.

-During the 19th century, the city was the centre of anti-monarchist sentiment.
-On 19 August 1815, Juan Díaz Porlier, pronounced against Fernando VII in defense of the Spanish Constitution of 1812.
-He was supported by the bourgeoisie and the educated people.
-But on 22 August he was betrayed and hanged in the Campo da Leña two months later.
-A Coruña supported the liberal side in all the 19th-century rebellions.
-A Coruña also played an important role in the Rexurdimento, and there were founded the Galician Royal Academy in 1906 and the Brotherhoods of the Galician Language in 1916.

 Regarding the economy, in 1804 the National Cigarette Factory was founded, and there the workers' movement of the city had its origins.
 During the 19th century other businesses (glass, foundries, textiles, gas, matches, etc.) were slowly established, but it was maritime trade and migrant travel that attracted Catalan, Belgian, French and English investments.
-The Bank of A Coruña was founded in 1857.
+The Bank of La Coruña was founded in 1857.
 The new provincial division of 1832 also influenced economic development.

+In the first half of the nineteenth century the city experienced a notable increase in population, increasing from 12,000 inhabitants to about 20,000 by 1850.

+On 30 November 1803, an expedition led by Francisco Javier Balmis left for America to spread the smallpox vaccine discovered several years earlier.